defenseunicorns/pepr/docs/040_pepr-tutorials/030_create-pepr-operator.md

 }
 ```

-In this section we generated the CRD class for WebApp and created a function to auto register the CRD, and added a validator to validate that instances of WebApp are in valid namespaces and have a maximum of 7 replicas.
+In this section we generated the CRD class for WebApp, created a function to auto register the CRD, and added a validator to validate that instances of WebApp are in valid namespaces and have a maximum of 7 replicas.

 ## Create Helpers